carblue/acos5/README.md

 =========================================================================================
 1. Install OpenSC (if it's not there already).
 The driver will call into libopensc.so (opensc.dll/libopensc.dylib), will need the configuration file opensc.conf to be adapted, and the build process will need an installed package pkgconfig in order to read from opensc.pc (You have to create that: see how the script .travis.yml constructs/adapts it from opensc-pkcs11.pc (if that is available), or copys a basic version, that must be adapted).
 For details read on in opensc-sys binding.<br>
+Same as OpenSC's libraries, also this driver will depend on OpenSSL's crypto library.<br>
 Invoke `opensc-tool --info` in order to know Your installed OpenSC version.
 The driver build will be tied to that specific OpenSC version.

 2. Install the Rust compiler and cargo build manager (it's bundled) from [Rust, cargo](https://www.rust-lang.org/tools/install "https://www.rust-lang.org/tools/install")<br>